vmg/sundown/README.markdown

 About this Fork
 ---------------
 This fork was made to facilitate Markdown AST construction based on renderer callbacks.
-Additional callbacks are added to avoid misusing string-oriented output buffer and provide support for nested markdown blocks AST construction.
+Additional callbacks added to provide support for nested markdown blocks AST construction.

+Also included source map support - mapping parsed markdown blocks to its source text input.

 This fork is used in [Apiary.io](http://apiary.io) API Blueprint parser - [Snowcrash](https://github.com/apiaryio/snowcrash).